ZhongIekka/Git_placeholder/README.md

 <p style='text-align: justify;'>For more information on the AdaBoost Classifier, please refer to the following link:</p>

 <a href=" ">https://medium.com/machine-learning-101/https-medium-com-savanpatel-chapter-6-adaboost-classifier-b945f330af06</a>

-### Gradient Boosting Classifier

-<p style='text-align: justify;'>Gradient boosting fits complex models by refitting sub-models.
-It finds the derivative of the loss function (in our case we used deviance).
-The derivative yields the gradient of the loss function which in turn provides the direction to fit a sub-model with an improved fit.</p>

-<p style='text-align: justify;'>Note that sklearn's user guide has provided the following recommendation:</p>

-<p style='text-align: justify;'>Classification with more than 2 classes requires the induction of n_classes regression trees at each iteration, thus, the total number of induced trees equals n_classes * n_estimators.
-For datasets with a large number of classes we strongly recommend to use RandomForestClassifier as an alternative to GradientBoostingClassifier.</p>

-### Stochastic Gradient Descent Classifier

-<p style='text-align: justify;'>Gradient descent is a process which seeks to minimize the loss function of an algorithm by taking the partial derivative of the coefficient of each independent variable while holding the other independent variables constant.</p>

-<p style='text-align: justify;'>In stochastic gradient descent, instead of all the samples updating the gradient at a time, only one sample updates the gradient (iterating over all the observations, though this can change based on specification) within each overall iteration.</p>

-<p style='text-align: justify;'>Note that where the loss function is not specified, the default specification is 'hinge' loss and the model gives a linear support vector classifier. </p>

 ## Model 1 Training Results